peej/lumberjack-keyboard/guide.md

 * Follow the [QMK ISP flashing guide](https://beta.docs.qmk.fm/using-qmk/guides/keyboard-building/isp_flashing_guide) to get the bootloader onto the chip.

 Don't forget to set the fuses: low `0xd7`, high `0xd0`, extended `0xd0`.

+There is a pre-compiled bootloader + firmware in the [bootloader directory](bootloader) along with an example `avrdude` command for flashing it.

 ### Firmware